 Love goes the distance.

-India Discipleship Network is a part of Agape Asia.
-The principal goal has always been to help the Indian Christians become self-supporting, self-governing and self-propagating.
-Access Ministries such as the TPG Christian School, Bethany Girls Home, Brookshire Memorial Children’s Home and the Water Wells Project continue to prepare children, youth and adults to become productive disciples in God’s Kingdom.
+India Discipleship Network is now part of Agape Asia.
+The principal goal has always been to help our partners in India to become self-supporting, self-governing and self-propagating.
+Ministries such as the TPG Christian School, Bethany Girls Home, Brookshire Memorial Children’s Home and the Water Wells Project continue to prepare children, youth and adults to become productive disciples in God’s Kingdom.

 Agape Childrens Home

 Twenty orphans (all their parents died in the AIDS epidemic a few years ago) are being cared for by Ramu (a worker at TPG School) and his wife Ganga in a new facility (still incomplete) which includes living quarters, a room for boys and one for girls while also serving as the meeting place for the local church.
 A church in America provided funds to partially complete the building, another donor built outside showers and toilets, and IDN drilled a well on the property.
 The local community helps support the Home with food supplies and other assistance from time to time.
 The children attend public schools where the late Jacob Chukka, founder of the TPG school, once attended.
 These children are well cared for and happy to be one big family.